zoffline/zwift-offline/README.md

   * Run `Host Changer`, select created `hosts.txt` file and press the button
   * Optionally, instead of using the "Host Changer" app, you can create a ``fake-dns.txt`` file in the ``storage`` directory and set the "DNS 1" of your phone Wi-Fi connection to the IP address of the PC running zoffline
     * If running from source, install the required module with ``pip3 install dnspython``
-  * Note: If you know what you're doing and have a capable enough router you can adjust your router to alter these DNS records instead of using the "Host Changer" app.
+  * Note: If you know what you're doing and have a capable enough router you can adjust your router to alter these DNS records instead of using the "Host Changer" app or changing your phone DNS.
 * Patch after every installation or update:
   * Install/update Zwift from Google play, but do not start it yet.
     * If you have already started it go to `Android Settings > Applications > Zwift` and clear data or uninstall and reinstall the app.